andyrichardson/atom-updater-linux/README.md

 # Atom Update Notifier

-Be automatically notified of updates to Atom on Linux and Mac systems.
+Be automatically notified of updates to Atom on Linux and update in one click.

 ## Installation

-    apm install updater-notify
+    apm install atom-updater-linux

+## Dependencies
+ * RPM / DPKG based Linux distribution
+ * zenity

+Use your package manager to install _zenity_ like so:

+    # Ubuntu
+    apt install zenity

+    # Fedora
+    dnf install zenity

 ## Configuration
 **Accept test versions:** Toggle between checking for stable and beta versions.